mattermost/mattermost-load-test-ng/docs/loadtest_config.md

 *string*

 The path to the file which contains a list of user email and passwords that will be used by the tool if set.
 Each line should be for a user containing an email and password separated by space.
-It should have enough lines to contain the maximum number of users a load-test is expected to reach.
+The number of lines in the file should be at least equal to MaxActiveUsers.

 ### MaxActiveUsers